yihui/latex-pass/README.md

 - [`test.tex`](https://github.com/yihui/latex-pass/edit/master/test.tex): copy and paste your `.tex` file here (see [example in PR #1](https://github.com/yihui/latex-pass/pull/1)).
 - [`test.Rmd`](https://github.com/yihui/latex-pass/edit/master/test.Rmd): copy and paste your `.Rmd` file here; its output format should be PDF (see [example in PR #4](https://github.com/yihui/latex-pass/pull/4)).

 After you send the pull request, wait for about 2 minutes for [AppVeyor](https://ci.appveyor.com/project/yihui/latex-pass) to finish.
-After it finishes the job, you can click the link `Show all checks` under your pull request (or the status icon on the commit), and then click `Details` to check the log on AppVeyor, which should tell you the list of LaTeX packages required to compile your document, e.g.,
+Then it should tell you the list of LaTeX packages required to compile your document in a comment (you may also get an email notification from Github if you have subscribed to notifications), e.g.,

 ```
-Rscript 'latex-pass.R'

 The missing packages identified from the LaTeX log are:

   inconsolata